jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Will not work if your password has an % in it.
 Change your password (replace % with ! for instance).
 Working on a fix
 1. Only checks adult prices, if only have child prices in an order it may not work.
 I don't have kids, so can not check.
 1. It should handle orders made by other people in your party (works in my partner's account for what I booked)
+1. It should give you the price of the item in the same currency you bought it in.
+Post an issue if not working correctly.
 1. May not handle all orders correctly.
 1. Prices of internet, beverage packages, and "The Key" are per day, this code divides by the length of your cruise.
 If you buy a partial package, this logic may not work correctly.
 1. If other prices are per day, it will not work.
 Let me know if other daily purchases are not calculating correctly.